tectonic/sso-awardforce-drupal/readme.md

 ## Usage

-- Configure the plugin by adding an `API Key` and your `Award Force URL` under the `Award Force` menu entry in the admin area.
+- Configure the plugin by adding an `API Key` and your `Award Force URL`.
 - Add a link in your theme to the following URL: `/awardforce/sso`.
 Make sure this link is only visible to authenticated users, e.g.:

 ```